rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 struct, and therefore `cudf::struct_view` is the data type of a `cudf::column` of type `STRUCT`.

 `cudf::type_dispatcher` dispatches to the `struct_view` data type when invoked on a `STRUCT` column.

+# cuIO: file reading and writing

+cuIO is a component of libcudf that provides GPU-accelerated reading and writing of data file formats commonly used in data analytics, including CSV, Parquet, ORC, and Avro.

+// TODO: add more detail and move to a separate file.